claasnic/node-project-template/README.md

 [![Coverage Status](https://coveralls.io/repos/ORG-OR-USER/REPO-NAME/badge.png)](https://coveralls.io/r/ORG-OR-USER/REPO-NAME)
 [![Dependency Status](https://david-dm.org/ORG-OR-USER/REPO-NAME.png)](https://david-dm.org/ORG-OR-USER/REPO-NAME)

-This is a template for [NodeJS](http://nodejs.org/ "node.js") projects, as used by the [webplatform.org IRC bot framework](https://github.com/webplatform/irc-apparatus).
+This is a template for [NodeJS](http://nodejs.org/ "node.js") projects.
 The template features the following:

 * The main source files can be written in JavaScript (JS) or [CoffeeScript](http://coffeescript.org/ "CoffeeScript") (CS), files can be mixed
 * Same for the test sources